katyaslepoy/MapMG/README.md

 contains the orignial request and files provided by the hiring team

 ## other files
-Sqlite database example from running test cases
-JPg visualization of sql database populated with test cases
+Sqlite database example from running dwarvy test cases JPG visualization of sql database populated with test cases